-The low clouds would absorb upwelling infrared radiation that is emitted from the earth's surface, and then they would re-radiate some of it back to the surface.
+The low clouds would absorb infrared radiation that is emitted from the earth's surface, then reradiate it back to the surface.

-In other words, a greater portion of the infrared radiation lost by the earth to the atmosphere is absorbed by the low clouds and re-emitted to the surface where it is absorbed.
-The net effect on the surface temperature is less cooling or sometimes even warming.
+In other words, a portion of the infrared radiation lost by the earth to the atmosphere is absorbed by the low clouds and re-emitted to the surface where it is absorbed.